Armeno-Georgian War: Georgia

 From Georgian perspective, North-Eastern and Eastern advances of the Ottoman forces constituted an imminent threat not only to Akhaltsikhe and Akhalkalaki, but also to Tiflis.
 During its brief independence, Russia and Turkey remained the main threats to the Republic.
 In a session on May 25, 1918, the Menshevik government decided that all laws and resolutions established during the short-lived TDFR, would temporarily carry over to the newly formed Republic.
 Batumi was declared occupied.
 In June a Georgian army deployed to Abkhazia at request of the Abkhaz Council in order to quell Bolshevik revolts and in the process, took Sochi as well as Tuapse from the Red Army.
 By the time the Sochi conflict escalated, Georgia was effectively subjected to aggression by both Russian bolsheviks and the Ottoman Empire, which lasted until 1919.
 The ambitions of those two prompted creation of a cohesive armed force.
 A draft, which laid out the organisation structure, was presented by General Kvinitadze on 2 June 1918.
 Three days later on 5 June, official enlistment began on the basis of that new institution.
 At the time, only able bodies from the ages of 19 to 23 were allowed to serve.
 By June its German protector sent troops to aid in the training.
 The memoires of German general von Kressenstein speak of a stubborn Georgian government, that initially refused the implementation of a regular army accordingly to their demands.
-Pressure forced them to concede to a model with conscription.
-The governments original intention was to form two infantry divisions, one Border Guard division, three cavalry regiments and an artillery brigade, leaning towards Red Army structures.
+The ruling Georgian Social Democrats followed Marx's thesis on replacing the standing army with militia-like formations and favored the Swiss model, while the German advisers proposed a regular army, an approach also supported by Georgian military figures.
+Pressure forced the Georgian government to concede to a model with conscription.
+The government's original intention was to form two infantry divisions, one Border Guard division, three cavalry regiments and an artillery brigade, leaning towards Red Army structures.
 The peacetime strength was to be 30–40,000 soldiers.
 Kvinitadze wanted to create three divisions, so that one could at least defend against potential Ottoman thrusts towards and from the direction of Batumi, Artvin, Ardahan and Akhaltsikhe.
 Disagreement between German and Georgian officers delayed approval of a German inspired model until 20 August 1918.
 The first regular army, as per new law, was to consist of two infantry divisions, one cavalry brigade, one artillery brigade, one support company, one engineer company, one motorized company, one armored company and a fighter group.
 However it never reached the envisioned size or quality at any time in the First Republics existence.
 By November 1918, the Georgian military's manpower shortage lied at around 60%, while the army still lacked 80% of the required horses.
 Despite being in a terrible state, Georgian troops with the assistance of the People's Guard, managed to stall and fend off further Ottoman and Bolshevik incursions.